dbt-labs/docs.getdbt.com/website/docs/faqs/snapshots/snapshot-target-schema.md

 ---
 title: Why is there only one `target_schema` for snapshots?
-Description: "Snapshots build into the same `target_schema`"
+description: "Snapshots build into the same `target_schema`"
 sidebar_label: 'Build snapshots into one `target_schema`'
 id: snapshot-target-schema